ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Overview** from the left navigation pane.
 2. In the **Start Provisioning** section, click the **VMware Solutions Shared** card.
 3. On the **Create** tab of the **VMware Solutions Shared** page, select **On-Demand**.
-4. Enter the virtual data center name.
+4. Enter the virtual data center name and select a resource group.
 5. Select the {{site.data.keyword.cloud_notm}} data center to host the instance.
 6. Select the vCPU and RAM limits according to your requirements.
-6. On the **Summary** pane, verify the configuration and estimated cost before you place the order.
+6. On the **Summary** pane, verify the configuration and estimated price before you place the order.
 7. Click **Create**.

 ## Procedure to order VMware Solutions Shared Reserved